Borda/dataset-histology-landmarks/README.md

 ### Placement of relevant points

-Because it is not possible to remove already placed landmarks, check if the partial stricture you want to annotate appears in all images before you place the first landmark in any image:
+Because it is not possible to remove already placed landmarks, check if the partial structure you plan to annotate appears in all images before you place the first landmark in any image:
 1. Select `Multi-point tool`, note that the points are indexed so you can verify that the actual points are fine.
 2. To move in the image use Move tool and also Zoom to see the details.
-3. Put points (landmarks) to the important parts of the tissue like edges of a centroid of bubbles appearing in all cuts of the tissue.
+3. Place landmarks in significan structures of the tissue like edges or alveolar sac centroids appearing in all cuts of the tissue.
 Each image should contain about 80 landmarks.

 ![reconstruction](figures/landmarks-zoom.jpg)

 ### Work with Export / Import macros

 **Exporting finally placed landmarks**
-When all landmarks are placed on all images, export each of them into separate files.
+When you finish to place landmarks on all the images, export each of them into separate files.
-1. Install macro for export landmarks, such that select `Plugins -> Marcos -> Instal...` then select exporting macro `annotations/multiPointSet_export.ijm`.
+1. Install macro to export landmarks: Select `Plugins -> Marcos -> Install...` and then, select exporting macro `annotations/multiPointSet_export.ijm`.
 2. Select one image and click `Plugins -> Marcos -> exportMultipointSet`.
-3. Chose a name the landmark file to be same as the image name without any annex.
+3. Choose for the landmark file the same name as the one of the image (without any annex).
-4. The macro automatically exports all landmarks from the image in `.csv` format into chosen directory.
+4. The macro automatically exports all landmarks corresponding to the image in `.csv` format to the chosen directory.

 **Importing existing landmarks**
-For concretion already made landmarks or continuation from last time, importing landmarks would be needed to restore landmarks from a file (Note, the macro uses `.csv` format).
+When you need to correct for previously stored landmarks or to continue annotating an image, load the landmarks from a file using the importing existing landmarks macro.
+Note that the macro uses `.csv` format.
 1. Install importing macro `annotations/multiPointSet_import.ijm`.
 2. Select one image and click
 `Plugins -> Marcos -> importMultipointSet`.
-3. Then you select demanded landmarks by its name.
+3. Then, the correct landmarks set can be selected by its name.

 ### Validation

-When the landmark placement phase is done, we need to check all landmarks are correct.
-We also compute statistic of landmarks annotation of each user to the consensus and save it into a file.
-Then you should have focused on landmarks where STD or maximal value exceed a usual value.
+When the landmarks annotation is finished, it is checked that all landmarks are correctly placed.
+Besides, statistics are computed on the landmarks annotation made by each expert in relation to the consensus and are saved in a file.
+Then, you need to focus on landmarks where the standard deviation or the maximal error value exceed a reasonable value.
 ```bash
 python handlers/run_evaluate_landmarks.py \
     -a ./annotations -o ./output
 ```
-If you find such suspicious annotation, perform a visual inspection
+If you find such suspicious annotations, perform a visual inspection
 ```bash
 python handlers/run_visualise_landmarks.py \
     -l ./annotations -i ./dataset -o ./output
 ```

 In the visualization, the landmarks pairs in both images are connected by a line.
-We compute an affine transformation in between the two sets of landmarks and error between landmarks in the second image and warped landmarks from the first image.
-Then we landmarks are connected by a straight line if the error is larger then a 5 STD we consider them as suspicions (wrong localization or large elastic deformation).
-Otherwise the pair is connected by a dotted line.
+An affine transformation is computed between the two sets of landmarks.
+Then,the error between the landmarks in the second image and the warped landmarks computed from the second image are computed.
+Finally, if the error is larger than five standard deviations, we consider them as a suspicious pair (either the result of a wrong localization of a large elastic deformation).
+In the visualization, they are connected by a straight line.
+Otherwise, the landmark pair si connected by a dotted line.

 ![landmarks-pairs](figures/PAIR___29-041-Izd2-w35-CD31-3-les3_tif-Fused___AND___29-041-Izd2-w35-proSPC-4-les3_tif-Fused.jpg)